Former Hurricane Kirk on path to impact Europe as massive post-tropical cyclone

 TORNADOES RIP ACROSS GERMANY INJURING DOZENS

 Kirk began its trek in the central Atlantic on Sept.
-29 and rapidly strengthened into a Category 3 hurricane a few days later.
+29 and rapidly strengthened into a major hurricane a few days later.

-The FOX Forecast Center says that due to the orientation of the subtropical ridge and a significant trough, the hurricane will bypass areas such as Bermuda, the Bahamas and the United States as it heads on a northerly to northeasterly trajectory from the tropics.
+The FOX Forecast Center says that due to the orientation of the subtropical ridge and a significant trough, the former hurricane bypassed areas such as Bermuda, the Bahamas and the U.S. as it headed on a northeasterly path from the tropics.

-Due to the cyclone’s size, with damaging winds extending outwards nearly 200 miles, the National Hurricane Center warns that swells could eventually reach the East Coast, even though the hurricane is expected to remain hundreds of miles away from North America.
+Due to Kirk's size, with tropical-storm-force winds (40-plus mph) extending outward up to 310 miles from its center, the National Hurricane Center warns that swells are affecting the U.S. East Coast, even though the hurricane is hundreds of miles away from North America.

-Forecast models show upwards of 5 inches of rainfall will be possible from Kirk’s remnants, as well as wind gusts that could approach hurricane-force, once the core of the system approaches Europe next week.
+Forecast models show upwards of 5 inches of rainfall will be possible from Kirk’s remnants, as well as wind gusts that could approach hurricane-force, once the core of the system approaches Europe later this week.

 Remnants could challenge records from ex-hurricanes